Tax treatment of Canadian dividend paying stocks

 I figure that’s enough.

-Just like the holdings of many popular Canadian ETFs, I own a mixture of the following (and likely will for the foreseeable future for passive income):
+Just like the holdings of many popular Canadian ETFs, I own a mixture of the following (and likely will for the foreseeable future for growing dividend income):

 - A few pipeline companies